Julietbobo/Employee-Attendance-Analysis/README.md

 - For trend analysis by dates I used an area chart which is the most suitable.
 - I used a tooltip in the area chart to gain deeper insights on different reasons for for missing work or employee preferences of working from home or from the office.
 - I also used column charts to see the most absentee employees and the weekdays which employees prefer being at the office or working from home.
+- I used an information button to help viewers understand some of the acronyms, THE SCOPE OF THE DATA and how I have calculated some of the measures.

 ### Findings
 1. Generally there is a higher preference of working from the office to working from home.